sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## bbf7f01a-delta
+## 7583eb16-delta

-- [SuList] Fix Magisk app cannot get root access after Hide Magisk app
+- [SuList] Fix SuList does not detect Magisk app if user uninstall stub app and reinstall Magisk app

 ### Diffs to 25.2-delta-6